|Address:||135 Lombard Avenue|

 |Tours:||Part of the QR Code Tour|

-Northern Sales operated from 135 Lombard Avenue until the year 2000.
-Ten years later, in 2010, the building was sold to Sigurdson McFadden Benefits and Pensions / Sigurdson Financial Group, who orchestrated a renovation of the building, which was conducted Number Ten Architectural Group.
+Northern Sales operated from 135 Lombard Avenue until 2000.
+Ten years later, in 2010, the building was sold to Sigurdson McFadden Benefits and Pensions / Sigurdson Financial Group, who orchestrated a renovation of the building, conducted by Number Ten Architectural Group.